 1977: CBS Records released The Clash’s self-titled debut album in the UK.
 It wasn’t until 1979 that a significantly altered version of the LP was released in America as the band’s second US release.
 Americans bought over 100,000 imported copies of the record, making it one of the biggest-selling import albums of all time.

-1989: Swedish pop duo Roxette was at the top of the US singles chart with their international top 10 hit, “The Look.”
+1989: Swedish pop duo Roxette was at the top of the US singles charts with their international top 10 hit, “The Look.”

 Jacques Brel, singer, songwriter, actor, and director whose works influenced many other English-speaking songwriters and performers such as David Bowie, Alex Harvey, Marc Almond, and Rod McKuen and whose songs have been translated and recorded by many top US performers such as Ray Charles, Judy Collins, John Denver, the Kingston Trio, Nina Simone, Frank Sinatra, Scott Walker, and Andy Williams, was born in Schaerbeek, Brussels, Belgium in 1929.

-Roger Chapman, vocalist for Family, was born in Leicester, England in 1942.
+Roger “Chappo” Chapman, vocalist for Family and Streetwalkers and a solo performer, was born in Leicester, England in 1942.

 Deke Richards, songwriter and record producer with Motown Records who was a member of songwriting collectives The Clan and The Corporation, was born Dennis Lussier in Los Angeles, CA in 1944.